 Table 14-1: Moxa Led Indicators

 Connecting to the network

-Figure 14-1Figure 14-2Pinouts
+Connect one end of the Ethernet cable to UC-7110’s 10/100M LAN1/LAN2 Ethernet port (see Figure 14-1) and the other end of the cable to the Ethernet network.
+If the cable is properly connected, UC-7110 will indicate a valid connection to the Ethernet in the following ways:

+The top-right LED on the connector maintains a solid green colour when connected to a 100 Mbps Ethernet network (see Figure 14-2)

+The top-left LED on the connector maintains a solid orange color when connected to a 10 Mbps Ethernet network

+The LEDs will flash when Ethernet packets are being transmitted or received.

+Pinouts

 The 10/100 Mbps Ethernet LAN 1 and LAN 2 ports use 8-pin RJ45 connectors.
 Pinouts for these ports are given in the following diagram (see Figure 14-2).